edwardyhe/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/05-add-user-context-to-tools.md

 ## Part 2 - Choose the identity model for each tool action

-1. Determine the authorization to use for each tool action.
+1. Determine the authorization to use for each tool action:

    - For "my data" or user-personalized operations, such as "Get my upcoming meetings", use OBO.
    - For shared resources or automations, such as "Post today's health status to the operations channel", Use app-only authorization.